outisoft/FrameworkU3/THEME/startbootstrap-sb-admin-gh-pages/README.md

 ### Advanced Usage

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
-You can view the `scripts/` directory to see which tasks are included with the dev environment.
+You can view the `gulpfile.js` to see which tasks are included with the dev environment.

+#### Gulp Tasks

+- `gulp` the default task that builds everything
+- `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made
+- `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
+- `gulp js` minifies the themes JS file
+- `gulp vendor` copies dependencies from node_modules to the vendor directory

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-sb-admin/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/templates/sb-admin/).
+[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-sb-admin/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/sb-admin/).

 ## Custom Builds